mconnell/oembed_io/README.md

 The `#valid?` method will not prevent you from calling `#uri`, but is a friendly guard to help prevent bad strings.

 Valid will sanity check the input uri and attempt to open the oembed uri to verify with the oembed.io endpoint.

+## Contributing

+Feel free to fork the repository and make pull requests :)